Rocky Mountain Church | Missions

 The first Estes Park visitors to the school arrived in November, 2009.
 That experience solidified the connection between the school and Estes Park.
 This first team represented 4 Estes Valley churches: Christian Church of Estes Park (CCEP), Mountain View Bible Fellowship (MVBF), St. Bartholomew's Episcopal, and Rocky Mtn.
 Church.
 A second team traveled to the school in Februray, 2013, again representing Rocky and CCEP.
 It is expected that regular visits by Estes Park teams will be conducted on a periodic basis.
 Our commitment is to the vision of community transformation and the emancipation of the Dalit.
 This is the vision of the All-India Christian Council, OM India, and the DFN.

-Estes Park Team at School in south India - February 2013
+Estes Park Team welcomed at School in south India - February 2013

 The vision for the village where the school is located includes not just the school and education of the children, but also for Economic Development and a Healthcare Initiative.
 The Economic Development effort includes a very successful Self-Help Group (SHG) initiative which currently includes 60 SHG's with over 1500 members.
 The SHG's maintain their financial records and have succeeded in opening bank accounts which give the groups more credibility and improve their chances of acquiring loans to start new business ventures such as poultry farming, tailoring, and retail stores.